fred-mba/alx-higher_level_programming/0x06-python-classes/README.md

 | Static Method   | A function inside a class, but doesn’t use `self` or `cls`.
 Uses `@staticmethod`. | `def utility_function():` |

 10. **What is the special `__init__` method and how to use it**
 * It is a special method used to initialize an instance.
-Also called a constructor in other high level programming languages.
+* Called automatically when you create an instance of the class.

 11. **What is Data Abstraction, Data Encapsulation, and Information Hiding**

 a. __Data Encapsulation__: Wrapping data and methods that work on data within a class.
-This restricts access to variables and methods to prevent accidental modification of data. _Setter_ are in this case used for changing data while _getters_ for retriving the data.
+This restricts access to variables and methods to prevent accidental modification of data.
+* When you create a class in Python, you are actually implementing encapsulation.

-b. __Information Hiding__: Restricting direct access to certain details of an object, typically by using a private attribute.
+b. __Information Hiding__: It is the specific aspect of encapsulation that focuses on restricting direct access to certain details of an object, typically by using a private attribute.

 c. __Data Abstraction__: The concept of providing only essentials and hiding the implementation details.
 For example, in a banking application, you might interact with an account object through methods like deposit() and withdraw(), without knowing how the system manages these processes internally.

 `Data Abstraction = Data Encapsulation + Data Hiding`